Laboratory test

 Photo: SLG

-The total programme time is recorded (standard setting for cotton textiles and cupboard dry).
+The total program time is recorded (standard setting for cotton textiles and cupboard dry).

 Photo: SLG